Omar-Rehan/2D_Platformer/README.md

-A simple 2D platformer game using opengl
+A simple 2D platformer game using OpenGL.
+2D rendering, UI, and game physics such as movement, gravity, and collisions are also implemented, using C++.